adil7-a7/MyPortfolio-Adil/README.md

 # Portfolio Website - Adil Seco

 ## Overview
-As part of the weekly challenge of the Front-End Development Bootcamp I developed a website design for portfolio.
+As part of the weekly challenge of the Front-End Development Bootcamp I developed a website design for my portfolio.

-##

 ## User Acceptance Criteria